Code of Conduct

 1. Students who bring a weapon to school

-Any student found guilty of bringing a weapon onto school property may be subject to suspension from school for at least one calendar year.
+Any student found guilty of bringing a weapon onto school property may be subject to suspension from school for one calendar year.
 Before being suspended, the student will have an opportunity for a hearing pursuant to Education Law §3214.
 The Superintendent has the authority to modify the one-year suspension on a case-by-case basis.
 In deciding whether to modify the consequence, the Superintendent may consider the following:

 1. The student’s age.